josh-works/josh-works.github.io/_pages/recommended-reading.md

 _the list you are about to read is heavily reworked, based off this older list: [josh.works/recommended-reading-original-list]({{ site.baseurl  }}{% link _posts/2018-05-17-recommended_reading_original_list.md %})_

 These are the books I cannot un-read, which shape me today.

-Many of the books are "difficult".
-I often tell people I'm a slut for books - I'll read any book, for any reason, and if I "like" it is almost a complete afterthought.
+I'll read any book, for any reason, and if I "like" it is almost a complete afterthought.
 The real question is - can I glean something of value from it?
 Can I sift and find something, _anything_ that is helpful to me?
 That increases my understanding or imagination, or is an engaging-enough story?

 If I can, I'm pleased with the experience.
-I can read English texts quickly, by the way.
+I can read English texts quickly, by the way.'[^fast-reading]

-I don't sound out individual words, nor do I sound _any_ words out, in my head, as I read.
+[^fast-reading]: I don't sound out individual words, nor do I sound _any_ words out, in my head, as I read.
 I also experience my own inner world similar to the author of [this post about aphantasia](https://www.facebook.com/notes/2862324277332876/).
 I read for content and information without a single image passing through my imagination.
 I only recently learned that this is not the same experience everyone has.
 I can capture large fractions of lines of text 'at once' and process a page quite fast.
 Not everyone reads quickly, obviously.
 Literacy and hyper-literacy are... complicated.

 Anyway, plunge into a book only if reading seems pleasant-enough to make the effort worthwhile.
 No sweat either way, you'll get a sense of some things just by surfing book titles, I'm 'just' surfacing a list, one or two of which might catch your eye, and if it does and you click through to amazon or good reads or the library and find a review that seems 🤓🧐 and you have a nice few hours of reading, congrats to us both. 🎉